-18. This [draft] ESRS sets out Disclosure Requirements related to the sustainability matters which are commonly applicable to undertakings operating in the Sector, listed in the table below.
-Some of them are already listed in AR 12, Appendix B or ESRS 1.
-Detailed descriptions of them are included in Appendix E.
+18. This [draft] ESRS sets out Disclosure Requirements related to the sustainability matters considered material which are commonly applicable to the Oil and Gas sector undertakings operating in the Sector, listed in the table below.
+A some of them are already listed in AR 12, Appendix B or ESRS 1.
+Detailed descriptions of them isare included in Appendix E.